Christian psychology: History

 Religious and science scholars have often clashed over the idea of the two subjects being combined, making Christian psychology no stranger to controversy.
 Christianity has affected the field of psychology throughout history and has influenced the beliefs and works of famous psychologists.
 In 17th-century Europe, aspects of psychology were thought to go against Christian teachings.
 For example important figures such as Descartes, Locke, and Leibniz have delayed or altered their ideas to match culturally acceptable beliefs at the time.
 This is because the publication of psychological theories that went against Christian teachings often resulted in punishment.

 The Enlightenment is a time period in which several groundbreaking ideas, including those of science and religion were introduced in Western society.
 Ideas geared toward the Catholic Church teachings were challenged.
 One scholar describes the shift in ideas during the Enlightenment as gradual and subtle, rather than sudden.
 Several philosophers contributed to the introduction of scientific ideas that clashed against religion at the time.
-One early contributor was a French philosopher, Rene Descartes.
+One early contributor was a French philosopher, René Descartes.
 He reinforced an Aristotelian concept explaining the human mind that fit teachings of the Church—the idea of a soul.
-As time progressed, so did the existence and presence of once “radical” ideas.
+As time progressed, so did the existence and presence of once "radical" ideas.
 The question on the human ability to fully comprehend the existence of God was introduced by Pascal.
 Other philosophers, such as John Locke, brought on the concept of deism.
-Major ideas that influenced psychology and religion at the time were the rejection of “original sin”, acceptance of personal morality without religion, and an emphasis on the individual conscience.
+Major ideas that influenced psychology and religion at the time were the rejection of "original sin", acceptance of personal morality without religion, and an emphasis on the individual conscience.
 However, while this time period brought on many radical ideas that contradicted ideas of the church, that is not to say they were completely rejected.
 Ideas such as atheism and deism were continued to be perceived as radical schools of thought.
 Religious teachings still remain influential in modern areas of psychology.

 Significant people

 Juan Luis Vives

-Juan Luis Vives (6 March 1493 – 6 May 1540), a Christian scholar who was greatly admired by the theologian Erasmus, has been referred to as “The father of modern psychology” (Watson, 1915).
-While it is unknown if Sigmund Freud was familiar with Vives’ work, historian of psychiatry Gregory Zilboorg considered Vives a godfather of psychoanalysis.
+Juan Luis Vives (6 March 1493 – 6 May 1540), a Christian scholar who was greatly admired by the theologian Erasmus, has been referred to as "The father of modern psychology" (Watson, 1915).
+While it is unknown if Sigmund Freud was familiar with Vives's work, historian of psychiatry Gregory Zilboorg considered Vives a godfather of psychoanalysis.
 (A History of Medical Psychology, 1941).
 Vives was the first noted scholar to directly analyze the human psyche.